Alexandre-GIRAUD/spatial_people_counter/README.md

 ## Presentation

-This project uses object detection to count how many people are in a spatial location and track the number of people over time.
+This project uses object detection to count people in a spatial location and track their number over time.

 The idea is to call the file main.py every k minutes over image extracted from camera covering the monitored area.